-- The snake holding its head up (ball python stargazing)
+- Holding its head up (stargazing)

-- Mucus dripping from their nose or the corners of their mouth
+- Mucus dripping from the nose/mouth

 Mouth Rot Signs (Stomatitis Signs)

-- The wound may be ‘weeping,’ i.e., oozing pus
+- The wound may be ‘weeping,’ i.e. oozing pus

 Stress in Snakes

 Snakes can catch parasites just like any other pet.
 Both ticks and mites feed on the snake while they’re inside their enclosure.
-They then scuttle off to the corners of the enclosure, to places where they can’t be disturbed.
+They then scuttle off to the corners of the enclosure to places where they won’t be disturbed.

-To get rid of mites and ticks, the best option is Provent a Mite.
+To get rid of mites and ticks, the best option we’ve found is Provent a Mite.
 It’s the only mite spray created by a breeder with experience with snakes.
 It’s also the only product that will not hurt your snake.